-What if it’s getting increasingly more difficult to quiet our mind because we’re now jamming the airwaves with meaningless conversations via our “smart phones”; YouTube channels, Radio/TV broadcast, Satellite transmissions et al. And our brain is receiving bits (bytes) of information as if it’s scanning the dial for a favorite station?
+What if it’s getting increasingly more difficult to quiet our mind because we’re now jamming the airwaves with meaningless conversations via our “smartphones”; YouTube channels, Radio/TV broadcasts, Satellite transmissions et al. And our brain is receiving bits (bytes) of information as if it’s scanning the dial for a favorite station?

 In the discussion forum I visit, one member asked us to describe how we think.
-In “Thinking about Thinking” topic he asked to describe our mental process.
+In the “Thinking about Thinking” topic, he asked us to describe our mental processes.

 I call myself the obedient scribe.
-When I need an answer, I ask questions and soon the answer appears, or at least the field narrows.
-Then I’m not searching for a “needle in haystack.”
+When I need an answer, I ask questions, and soon the answer appears, or at least the field narrows.
+Then I’m not searching for a “needle in a haystack.”

-The other day, I woke with a request of “someone” asking me to research the styles of the decades.
-Before I got out of bed I began penning some ideas on the topic.
+The other day, I woke with a request from “someone” asking me to research the styles of the decades.
+Before I got out of bed, I began penning some ideas on the topic.
 It was surreal even for me because I have no real interest in discussing or writing about fashion.
-I did it anyway focusing first on the 70s, then the 60s, 80s, and 90s.
+I did it anyway, focusing first on the 70s, then the 60s, 80s, and 90s.

 Here’s where it got weird.
-I got an email on Friday that informed me that on the very same day I began writing the post, Tim Gunn, Project Runway, a show I’ve heard of but never watched,– gave a talk at the Library of Congress on the topic of fashions in the 70s.
-There’s an exhibit on disco fashion “Bibliodiscotheque” at the LOC that ended on Saturday (May 6, 2017).
+I got an email on Friday that informed me that on the same day I began writing the post, Tim Gunn, Project Runway, a show I’ve heard of but never watched,– gave a talk at the Library of Congress on the topic of fashions in the 70s.
+There’s an exhibit on disco fashion, “Bibliodiscotheque,” at the LOC that ended on Saturday (May 6, 2017).

-- Prior to hearing Tim Gunn speak – I always thought his demeanor was off-putting.
+- Before hearing Tim Gunn speak – I always thought his demeanor was off-putting.
 I judged him unnecessarily.

 - Project Runway is his second act.
-He began it when he was 50 – he was an educator prior to the show.
+He began it when he was 50 – he was an educator before the show.

 - He is an awesome storyteller!